padgittl/CascadeHopAssembly/README.md

-A Draft Phased Assembly of the Diploid Cascade Hop (Humulus lupulus) Genome Reveals Patterns of Selection and Haplotype Variation
+A Draft Phased Assembly of the Diploid Cascade Hop (Humulus lupulus) Genome

 ABSTRACT